Food Market in Berlin

 Summer rolls

 Our first dish was summer rolls from Vietnam.
-It’s rice paper filled with tofu, pepper, cucumber, rice noodles, Chinese cabbage and fresh herbs with peanut-hoisin sauce.
-It was really tasty.
-My friend bought something like Samosa filled with meat from an African stall.
+They are rice paper filled with tofu, peppers, cucumber, rice noodles, Chinese cabbage, and fresh herbs, served with peanut-hoisin sauce.
+They were really tasty.
+My friend bought something like samosas filled with meat from an African stall.

-It was really hard to decide what to eat because there were so many creative dishes which looked so delicious.
-In the end, we decided to eat a “Naanwich”, the word combines Naan bread (typical Indian bread) and of course the word sandwich.
-So you will already guess that it’s Indian food.
-You could choose between meat (12 hours cooked pork) and tikka cheese (paneer) combined with salad, different vegetables, coriander and mint yoghurt sauce rolled in bread.
-Not easy to eat, but it was really good (actually, I really love Indian food).
+It was really difficult to decide what to eat because there were so many creative dishes that looked so delicious.
+In the end, we decided to eat a Naanwich, which combines the words Naan bread (typical Indian bread) and sandwich.
+So, you can already guess that it’s Indian food.
+You could choose between meat (12-hours cooked pork) and tikka cheese (paneer), combined with salad, various vegetables, coriander, and mint yoghurt sauce, all wrapped in bread.
+It was not easy to eat, but it was really good (I actually love Indian food).

 Fluffy waffles filled with Mousse au Chocolat

-My friend decided to taste some of the wines they offered.
-I wanted to save my money for a desert.
-I forgot the name of the dish, but it was kind of a special waffle (very fluffy) rolled until it looked like an ice-cream wafer and filled with Mousse au Chocolat.
-You could, of course, choose between different fillings like Baileys, strawberry, banana, Nutella or just very common with sugar and cinnamon.
-The evening was very nice, why we will come again and after the closing hours, we went into the next bar to drink a beer.
+My friend decided to try some of the wines they offered.
+I wanted to save my money for dessert.
+I forgot the name of the dish, but it was a special kind of waffle (very fluffy), rolled up to resemble an ice-cream wafer and filled with Mousse au Chocolat.
+You could choose between different fillings such as Baileys, strawberry, banana, Nutella, or just the classic option with sugar and cinnamon.
+The evening was very nice, and we plan to come again.
+After the market closed, we went to the nearest bar to drink a beer.

 Official page: Markthalle Neun